 When you finish your brand audit, you should have a clear understanding of the state of your brand.
 Is your message consistent?
 Is it identifiable?
 If you’re having a hard time seeing a cohesive message across your various marketing efforts, there is a very strong chance your customers are not understanding your message and positioning.
 On the flip side, you may find you’ve actually done a wonderful job of keeping your marketing on brand, which should make you feel very confident coming out of your inventory and audit.

 In the event that you find your brand lacking strength after doing the brand inventory and brand audit, this is the perfect opportunity to engage in a formal brand project.
 You’ve already taken significant steps toward kicking this off successfully by completing a complete inventory of your brand, while also understanding where it potentially falls short of your true message.
 If you’re working with a marketing partner on that work, you will be a dream client.
 If you’re going to be doing that work internally, your team now has a leg up and can get right into researching your customers and determining what the brand should be saying to the marketplace in order to truly differentiate from your competitors.

 Your brand is the backbone of your business, and it deserves love and attention.

-In the same way you may put on some unwanted pounds if you continuously neglect your diet, failing to take the time to do a brand inventory and audit your brand’s strength will lead to declining brand value.
+Failing to take the time to do occasionally a brand inventory and audit your brand’s strength will lead to declining brand value.
 This doesn’t just affect your marketing efforts—it leads to legitimate business obstacles.
 As Forbes reports, brand contributes an average of 19.5% of your company’s value, and it can be as high as 50% for seriously strong brands.
 Your brand is important.
 Don’t neglect it.